hyptx/terra/README.md

 The Terra Theme does not use the Wordpress theme options system to save options.
 I decided that hardcoding the theme options would save on database queries and overhead.
 All of the theme settings are at the top of the *functions.php* file, in the form of easily understandable constants.

-##Installation

-1. Get a copy of [Terra](https://github.com/hyptx/terra/releases/latest) and upload it to your themes directory
-2. Get a copy of [Terra Jr](https://github.com/hyptx/terra-jr/releases/latest) and upload it to your themes directory
-3. Activate Terra Jr
-4. Rock and Roll

 ####Browser Support

 * Chrome